vitordhers/food_voter/README.md

 $ forge test
 ```

-# Known Issues
- - Apparently when sending EOA requests to Anvil nodes, `msg.sender` is not recognized, that may display voting options.
-Even though that happens, contract prevents double voting.
- - Contracts compiled by `forge` don't seem to yield verifiable `bytecode` for contracts, preventing verification.
+# To be Implemented
+- Pagination for User's Contracts;
+- Verification when a new Ballot is created;
+- Callback for updating Ballot State when Ballot finishes.